warmshowers/WarmShowers-Windows/README.md

 ===================

 This is the home for Warm Showers for WP7, WP8, and Windows projects.

+NOTICE: As of 1 January 2018, Warm Showers for Windows Phone is no longer supported.
+Except for issue 62 (a minor regression) the app functions normally and will remain in the Windows Store as long as that is the case.
+No further releases will be made.

 * <a href="https://github.com/warmshowers/WarmShowers-Windows/blob/master/WarmShowers/WSWP7/Release%20History.md">Release history</a>
 * <a href="https://github.com/warmshowers/WarmShowers-Windows/blob/master/User%20Guide.pdf">User Guide</a> (a work in progress)
 * Apps communicate with WarmShowers.org through <a href="https://github.com/warmshowers/Warmshowers.org/wiki/Warmshowers-RESTful-Services-for-Mobile-Apps">Warmshowers RESTful Services for Mobile Apps</a>.